Property Owners

 If you think you have Japanese Knotweed on your property, do not dig up the plant, as knotweed can spread roots several feet deep and over 10 feet across - and tiny root fragments can start new plants (there is no safe way to dispose the roots).
 Herbicide can eradicate knotweed if performed optimally.
 It is best to not cut down the knotweed so large canes can be injected with glyphosate, a very effective treatment.
 If you do cut down knotweed canes, do so prior to June, so there is enough regrowth to allow spraying, and make sure the canes are thoroughly dried out in the sun before discarding them.

 Herbicide treatment should only be done after the knotweed starts to flower, when it is taking nutrients (and herbicide) to the root system, and before the first hard frost (August through early October in the Adirondacks).
+Do not cut the knotweed for at least 3 weeks after treatment to allow time for the herbicide to get to the root system.
 In New York, property owners are permitted to apply non-restricted herbicide on their own property.
 If you treat knotweed on your own property and do not have an injection gun, consider cutting the knotweed prior to June, then spray the leaves with 5% glyphosate (e.g. diluted Accord XRT II) in August or September.

-If your property is in the Adirondack Park consider having the Regional Inlet Invasive Plant Program (RIIPP) help eradicate the knotweed.
+If your property is in the Adirondack Park consider having Regional Inlet Invasive Plant Program (RIIPP) help eradicate the knotweed.
 Check out the RIIPP sheet, and slide show.
-There is no cost to property owner by the RIIPP, though tax-deductible donations are essential for these efforts to continue.
+There is no cost to property owner with treatments supported by donations to RIIPP, through the Saranac Lake Rotary Foundation - RIIPP fund.

 The first step is to contact the Invasive Plant Coordinator (IPC) for your area.
-IPCs include:
+Current and former RIIPP IPCs are listed below.
+Check with Doug Johnson to learn how you could become a volunteer coordinator for your town.

 Blue Mountain Lake Ellen Collins